 What is a Green Card Sponsor?

-A person, or persons, who has represented to the U.S. government that they will take economic responsibility of an immigrant, and who has agreed to
+A person, or persons, who has represented to the U.S. government that they will take economic responsibility of an immigrant, and who has agreed to:

-1. Provide support to the sponsored immigrant at an annual income of, in most cases,
+Provide support to the sponsored immigrant at an annual income of, in most cases,

-2. To be jointly and severally liable for any reimbursement obligation incurred as a result of the sponsored immigrant receiving any means-tested public benefits during the period the obligation is in effect; and
+not less than 125 percent of the Federal poverty line during the period the support obligation is in effect; - To be jointly and severally liable for any reimbursement obligation incurred as a result of the sponsored immigrant receiving any means-tested public benefits during the period the obligation is in effect; and

-3. To submit to the jurisdiction of any Federal or State court for the purpose of enforcing any of the support obligation under INA section 213A.
+- To submit to the jurisdiction of any Federal or State court for the purpose of enforcing any of the support obligation under INA section 213A.

 Previously a sponsor just had to promise that they would be willing to provide at least 125% of the federal poverty level to their sponsored immigrant, as well as answering a couple other questions in an affidavit of support.
 But now the government is proposing a new rule, which would require Green Card sponsors to not only promise their support, but prove they have the means to provide it by supplying their bank account information.